DevExpress-Examples/how-to-display-custom-tooltips-over-the-data-point-currently-hovered-by-the-mouse-pointer-e1376/Readme.md

 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->

-# How to display custom tooltips over the data point currently hovered by the mouse pointer
+# Chart for WPF - Display custom tooltips over the data point currently hovered by the mouse pointer

 This example displays custom information for every data point from the underlying datasource in a tooltip.